What transitions are there in virtual reality?

 - Fly-through transitions (watching the environment move around you) amazes some users but causes motion sickness for others.

-Instant transitions (fade to black) is a new industry trend for movement in VR.
+- Instant transitions (fade to black) is a new industry trend for movement in VR.
 Furthermore, instant transitions are available on a wider variety of spaces and perform better on a wider range of hardware.
-Included as part of CoreVR.

-How does Matterport VR portray depth?
+How does virtual reality portray depth?